-Cherry Growers Australia president Andrew Smith said last week all signs were pointing towards a bumper harvest of around 13, 000 tonnes of fruit.By Cathy Walker
+Cherry Growers Australia president Andrew Smith said last week all signs were pointing towards a bumper harvest of around 13, 000 tonnes of fruit.CATHY WALKER November 28, 2012 12:10pm

 He said excellent winter weather and good soil conditions had helped deliver promising early fruit development, giving growers the expectation of a strong flowering followed by a full crop.